 I would rather see a commercial that shows the good days and the bad.
 One that shows that, yes, this medication does help, but that it is not a cure.
 And that while these medications may work for some, they do not do anything for others suffering from the same condition.

 Invisible illnesses and chronic conditions are already foreign to most people.
 To advertise medications that make it look like they are a miracle cure just makes it much more difficult for those of us that actually LIVE with these conditions.

 We already deal with friends and family telling us that if we ate better or exercised more, we wouldn’t have these problems.
 That positive thinking and more prayers will cure us.
 Having the pharmaceutical companies advertising that one of these pills will make it all go away, just doesn’t help.

 I don’t know about you, but I would rather see these commercials feature real patients that suffer from the condition.
 Let them share their REAL stories of how they were before and how they are now, sharing the good and the bad.
 Everyone talks about “truth in advertising.”
-I think it is time that we actually have that when it comes to our medications.
-This would help us as patients, as well as giving a better understanding to those that do not suffer with chronic pain and illness.
+I think it is the time that we actually have that truth when it comes to our medications.
+This would help us as patients, as well as giving a better understanding to those that do not suffer from chronic pain and illness.